VIC.GOV.AU | Policy and Advisory Library

 Corporate

-Corporate staff are responsible for administering the state-wide Relocatable Building Program including the transfer of buildings to meet existing and future demand.
+Corporate staff are responsible for administering the state-wide Modular Classrooms Program including the transfer of buildings to meet existing and future demand.

 Principal

-Principals are responsible for organising the cleaning and maintaining of relocatable buildings, ensuring fixtures remain within relocatable buildings (as they must remain in the building if transferred) and ensuring that no structural changes are made to these buildings.
+Principals must clean and maintain modular classrooms and facilities in the same way as permanent buildings, ensuring fixtures remain within modular buildings (as they must remain in the building if transferred) and ensuring that no structural changes are made to these buildings (see ‘Cleaning’ section below for further details’).

-Principals are also responsible for supporting corporate staff to install, transfer or remove relocatable buildings, as required.
+Principals are further responsible for supporting corporate staff to install, transfer or remove modular buildings, as required.

-Principals are further responsible for the timely and accurate provision of enrolment data into department systems and raising capacity issues with regional staff.
+Principals are also responsible for the timely and accurate provision of enrolment data into department systems and raising capacity issues with regional staff.

-Principals are responsible for submitting an application to the Accessible Buildings Program, if accessibility ramp is required.
+Principals are responsible for applying to the Accessible Buildings Program, if an accessibility ramp is required.

 School councils

-School councils do not have responsibilities associated with the allocation and transfer of the department’s relocatable buildings.
-However, school councils should be aware that cleaning and maintenance responsibilities for the relocatable buildings are the same as those for permanent facilities.
+School councils do not have responsibilities associated with the allocation and transfer of the department’s modular buildings.
+However, school councils should be aware that cleaning and maintenance responsibilities for the modular buildings are the same as those for permanent facilities.

 Links